Parametrized higher category theory: Join and slice

 in which every square is a pullback square.
 The map $\psi_q$ is then defined to be the pullback of the map of spans

 in which the vertical arrows are equivalences.
-By Prp. \ref{prp:SliceFunctorialityInDiagram} and $\underline{\Fun}_S(L,-)$ being right Quillen, the top left horizontal arrow is a $S$-fibration, and by Prp. \ref{prp:FunctorFirstVariable}, the bottom left horizontal arrow is a $S$-fibration.
-It follows that $\psi_q$ is an equivalence. \end{proof}
+By Proposition~\ref{prp:SliceFunctorialityInDiagram} and $\underline{\Fun}_S(L,-)$ being right Quillen, the top left horizontal arrow is a $S$-fibration, and by Proposition~\ref{prp:FunctorFirstVariable}, the bottom left horizontal arrow is a $S$-fibration.
+It follows that $\psi_q$ is an equivalence. \end{enumerate} \end{proof}

-In light of Prp. \ref{prp:SliceCompare}, we have evident `alternative' $S$-slice $S$-categories, whose definition more closely adheres to the intuition that a slice category is a category of extensions.
+In light of Proposition~\ref{prp:SliceCompare}, we have evident `alternative' $S$-slice $S$-categories, whose definition more closely adheres to the intuition that a slice category is a category of extensions.

 \begin{dfn} Let $p: K \to C$ be a $S$-functor.
 We define the \emph{alternative} $S$-\emph{undercategory}

 Similarly, we define the \emph{alternative} $S$-\emph{overcategory}

 \end{dfn}